Royal Almanac: The topics in the Almanac

-With the French Revolution, the Almanac exchange of title and its content is modified to match the new institutions.
+With the French Revolution, the Almanac changed its title and its content was modified to match the new institutions.

-The abolition of all noble distinctions requires an overhaul of the Almanac's topics, the calendar of the vulgar era is replaced by the Republican calendar, the spot reserved for kings and princes of Europe is replaced by a note on the foreign forces friendly to France, the administrative organs of the royal house are replaced by the new ministries.
+The abolition of all noble distinctions requires an overhaul of the Almanac's topics, the calendar of the vulgar era was replaced by the Republican calendar, the spot reserved for kings and princes of Europe was replaced by a note on the foreign forces friendly to France, the administrative organs of the royal house are replaced by the new ministries.

 The content changes again with the reforms of the Consulate and the Empire, the Restoration, the Hundred Days, the July Monarchy, the Second Republic followed the Second Empire and the Third Republic who sees the end of the publication of the Almanac.
-In each case, the binding of the Almanac is updated with the times.
+In each case, the binding of the Almanac was updated with the times.

-As the number of entries doesn't cesse increasing, the number of pages follows the same trend: they numbered one hundred in 1699, nearly five-hundred in 1760, and seven-hundred just before the French Revolution.
-The thousand page mark is reached in 1840, and exceeds one thousand six hundred in 1900.
-On average, about thirty names are listed per page, the total number of people or places listed annually in the tens of thousands, but there are not surname table that allows to quickly search for a particular name.
+As the number of entries doesn't cease increasing, the number of pages follows the same trend: they numbered one hundred in 1699, nearly five hundred in 1760, and seven-hundred just before the French Revolution.
+The thousand page mark was reached in 1840, and exceeds 1,600 pages in 1900.
+On average, about thirty names are listed per page, the total number of people or places listed annually in the tens of thousands, although there is no table to search for a particular name.

 All the editions of the Almanac make it a very useful book for historians that can follow, year after year, ministries and other administrative bodies, movements of people in these offices, and the details of public service organizations for a resident of Paris (such as places of mailboxes, timetables and fares for coaches and royal messengers).

 Chronology of the 237 years of publishing Almanacs

-After the death of Laurent Houry, his descendants continued his work until 1814.
+After the death of Laurent d'Houry, his descendants continued his work until 1814.
 The edition continued until 1919.
 It would be tedious to describe in words the evolution of the Almanac over the 237 years that have elapsed since the first edition by Laurent d'Houry in 1683, hence the choice of this table layout.

-Throughout its existence, the Almanac has crossed 11 political regimes, changed editor 14 times, and changed title 9 times.
+Throughout its existence, the Almanac has crossed eleven political regimes, changed editors fourteen times, and changed the title nine times.